 On the other end of the spectrum, there is the Cirrus Vision Jet SF50 with a maximum cruise speed of just 311 knots.

-In between these two extremes, there are over 100 private jets.
+In between these two extremes, there are more than 100 private jets.

 That is to say, older aircraft aren’t necessarily slower.
 There are a variety of other factors at play that limit the speed of an aircraft.